 The answer to this question has changed on a fair few occasions, but I admit sheepishly that it has overwhelmingly been English.
 On the evening we met we sat side-by-side in an underground bar in Valladolid, Spain.
 I had seen her a few times before, a blond beacon in a sea of olive skin and mahogany locks, and now I nervously attempted to prove my wit and wiles by moulding cheesy chat-up lines into stilted Spanish.
 She would then decode these into English and repeat them back to me.
 I would feign flattery, narrow my eyes, try to look intriguing.
-This is how Hollywood actors from the ‘80s always seemed to seduce the girl.
 Somehow it worked.

 Amongst friends we spoke Spanish, and alone we spoke English.
 Her English was already just splendid when we first met: proper, clean and conspicuously correct.
 I knew she wasn’t English because she spoke it so well.
 Sometimes we conversed in Spanish to level the lexical playing field, and over the course of two or three months I mastered my first complete German sentence.
 It contained two clauses and a verb which shuffled furtively to the end: habe ich dir heute gesagt, dass ich dich liebe?
 Have I told you today that I love you?
 I remember how this initially paraded as an innocent provocation.
 I exploited it to party-trick her into awarding me a peck on the cheek.
 I could say the word “love” without ever having to say it, because for me it was Liebe, not love, and this word floated in a semantic abyss, insulated from any real association and thereby its fullest meaning.